 NOTE: While the term hiyokechi today is an anachronism, another fire fighting measure’s name survives in place names today.
 Hirokōji ‘wide streets’ were broad avenues carved through congested urban areas to link up vital points with strict easement rules to control encroachment on the avenue / fire break and to facilitate official and fire fighting traffic in an emergency.

-Perhaps pulling strings with their comrades in their new government, as all bakufu and daimyo lands reverted to the new Imperial Meiji government after Restoration, including Tokyo’s hiyokechi and hirokōji, Shinagawa’s and Yamagata’s new estates were built hiyokechi fire break land along the Imperial Palace Chidorigafuchi moat, between Hanzon-mon (‘Hanzo’s gate’, named after the ninja master retainer of Tokugawa Ieyasu tasked to provide the guard force for that gate) and Tayasu-mon the northernmost palace gate near today’s Kita no Maru park and Yasukuni Shrine.
+Perhaps pulling strings with their comrades in their new government, as all bakufu and daimyō lands reverted to the new Imperial Meiji government after Restoration, including Tokyo’s hiyokechi and hirokōji, Shinagawa’s and Yamagata’s new estates were built on former hiyokechi fire break land along the Imperial Palace Chidorigafuchi moat, between Hanzon-mon (‘Hanzo’s gate’, named after the ninja master retainer of Tokugawa Ieyasu tasked to provide the guard force for that gate) and Tayasu-mon the northernmost palace gate near today’s Kita no Maru Park and Yasukuni Shrine.
 (Shinagawa’s house was where the Indian Embassy stands today.
 The large empty lot to the south was Shinagawa’s garden.)
 Yamagata died in 1922 and his residence burned in the 1923 Great Kanto Earthquake.
-It was restored later only to burn again in a WWII fire raid.
-Today only the garden remains, the house replaced by a mixed modern and traditional style multifunction government meeting hall.
+It was restored later, only to burn again in a War World II fire raid.
+Today only Yamagata’s garden remains; his house was replaced by a mixed modern and traditional style, multifunction government meeting hall.

 The next estate south along the former hiyokechi on the grounds of today’s Chidorigafuchi National Cemetery 千鳥ヶ淵戦没者墓地 was that of Prince Kanin Haruhiro (1865 – 1945), eventually the highest ranking military member of the Imperial families.
-Only then in his early twenties, 5 years younger than Kanō, Kanin lived in the large estate he would eventually will to his eldest son.
+Then he was in his early twenties, 5 years younger than Kanō, Kanin lived in the large estate he would eventually will to his eldest son.
 Prince Kanin eventually rose through the officer ranks to become an Imperial Army Field Marshal and long serving Army Chief of Staff.

 Kanō’s activities at Shinagawa’s house and the nearby Fujimi-chō dojo did not go unnoticed by neighbors and passersby.
-Viscount Shinagawa was a key Chōshū civilian member of the powerful Satsuma Chōshū alliance that essentially controlled the Meiji government and military.
+Viscount Shinagawa was a key member of the powerful Satsuma Chōshū alliance that essentially controlled the Meiji government and military.
 He himself was an up and coming political protege of the powerful Home Minister General Yamagata, who decided to make the move from military service to politics and depended upon the advice of the much more politically astute Shinagawa.
-Both men were not only military heroes of the Restoration (and Yamagata the hero of the Seinan War, commander of the field forces that hunted down and destroyed Saigō Takamori’s rebel army), both were arch conservative Imperialists and staunch opponents of party politics when politics was often a full contact sport.
-Kanō’s odd practice of jūjutsu – as even Kanō termed judo at the time – was growing at a time when most martial arts in Japan were greatly scattered and very sparsely attended.
-His jukusei academy students numbered up to 60 during the Fujimichō period; each boy was required to practice judo daily, and they were joined by outside judo students after their own academic school or work.
-These included the later famous Russo-Japanese War hero, sengami ‘war god’ Commander Hirose Takeō, who at the time was a student at the Naval Academy, which was still in Tokyo at Tsukiji before its move to Etajima.
-Coupled with the rough nature of some of Kanō’s shusei houseboy students and the extracurricular hobby of some to practice their jūjutsu against entertainment district thugs and drunks, Kanō’s jūjutsu / jūdō practice and these strange extracurricular antics caused some of the locals to wonder if Kanō was in fact training political muscle or violence specialists for Shinagawa and the other Chōshū oligarchs, who were famously not adverse to extreme political violence.
+The men were not only military heroes of the Restoration (and Yamagata the hero of the Seinan War, commander of the field forces that hunted down and destroyed Saigō Takamori’s rebel army), but both were also arch conservative Imperialists and staunch opponents of party politics when politics was often a full contact sport.
+Kanō’s odd practice of jūjutsu – as even Kanō termed jūdō at the time – was growing at a time when most martial arts in Japan were very sparsely attended.
+His jukusei private academy students numbered up to 60 during the Fujimi-chō period, and each was required to practice jūdō daily.
+At jūdō practice they were joined by non-resident students after their own school or work.
+These included the later famous Russo-Japanese War hero, sengami ‘war god’ Commander Hirose Takeō, who at the time was a cadet at the Naval Academy, which was then still in Tokyo at Tsukiji before its move to Etajima near Hiroshima.
+Coupled with the rough nature of some of Kanō’s shusei houseboy students and their extracurricular hobby of practicing their new jūjutsu skills against entertainment district thugs and drunks, Kanō’s jūjutsu / jūdō practice and these strange extracurricular antics caused some locals to wonder if he was in fact training political muscle or violence specialists for Shinagawa and the other Chōshū oligarchs, who were famously not adverse to extreme political violence.

-After a year or so in Berlin Shinagawa fell ill and spent some time convalescing there; because he did not recover fully he was recalled in 1887.
-Arriving he was bemused to find the 27 year old Kanō living with around 30 student boarders in his house, with around another 30 boarding at a nearby house Kanō rented.
-These students ranged most of the new Japan’s society, from the sons of rich kazoku former Imperial court nobility and daimyō lords who wanted to provide their offspring with the best possible preparation to pass the all-important Gakushuin entrance exams to the Peers’ School where Kanō was the vice principal to near homeless street urchin shusei live-in houseboy students who traded their labor and performed errands around the house and dojo at Kanō’s bidding for room, board, education, and judo.
-Always judo.
-Judo for everyone.
+After a year or so in Berlin, Ambassador Shinagawa fell ill.
+First he spent some time convalescing there but because he did not recover fully he was recalled to Japan in 1887.
+Arriving back in Tokyo, he was bemused to find the 27 year old Kanō living with around 30 student boarders in his house, with around another 30 boarding at a nearby rented house.
+These students ranged most of the new Japan’s society, from the sons of rich kazoku former Imperial court nobility and daimyō lords who wanted to provide the best possible preparation for their sons to pass the all-important entrance exams to the Gakushūin Peers’ School where Kanō was the vice principal, to street urchins, shusei live-in houseboy students who traded their labor and performed errands around the house and dōjō at Kanō’s bidding for room, board, education, and jūdō.
+Always jūdō.
+Jūdō for everyone.

 Shinagawa did not move back into his now crowded house with Kanō’s dōjō building in his garden.
-Instead, he continued to rent it all to Kanō while he had a new residence built on another large estate, the former Edō residence of a middle level daimyo in Dangōzaka, Sendagi, Bunkyo-ku, which he sold to a businessman named Sudo in 1889; while the Dangozaka estate was divided up over the intervening 120 years into numerous blocks of residential plots, the Shinagawa estate garden remains today as Bunkyo-ku’s Sudo Park.
+Instead, he continued to rent it all to Kanō while he had a new residence built on another large estate, the former Edo residence of a middle level daimyō in Dangōzaka, Sendagi, Bunkyō-ku, which he sold to a businessman named Sudō in 1889; later the Dangozaka estate was divided up over the intervening 120 years into numerous blocks of residential plots, but the Shinagawa estate garden remains today as Bunkyō-ku’s Sudō Park.
 (Apparently being on the winning side of the Restoration coup was good business for a young budding Chōshū oligarch, as that estate was over 3300 square meters, around 8 acres, of prime land.
 Today the park is covered by massive ancient camphor trees and a pond of crawfish angled out on spring days by locals.)

-After convalescing for another year or so after returning to Japan, Shinagawa recovered enough to begin a series of assignments as an advisor to the Privy Council and to the Emperor.
+After convalescing for another year or so, Shinagawa recovered his health and began a series of assignments as an advisor to the Privy Council and to the Emperor.
 In 1891 he became the powerful Home Minister in the cabinet of Prime Minister Matsukata Masayoshi, a Satsuma samurai and another Kanō acquaintance.

-Around then Kanō found himself at odds with the president of the Gakushūin and, rather than be fired outright, managed to get himself assigned to study European educational systems for a year on behalf of the Emperor, which he managed to stretch into nearly a year and a half.
+Around then Kanō found himself at odds with General Miura Gorō, the new president of the Gakushūin.
+Rather than be fired outright, Kanō managed to get himself assigned to study European educational systems for a year on behalf of the Emperor, which he managed to stretch into nearly a year and a half.
 We’ll explore that later.